softwareshinobi/softwareshinobi/readme.md

 ## My Tool Stack / What I Use

-The *first* lesson in software developer school is blame the tools and the stack and the dev environment.
+The *very first* lesson in software developer school is blame the tools and the stack and the dev environment.

 Blame everything on that.
 Everything.

 And when that doesn't work, blame the database team.
 When that doesn't work, blame the network team.

 The *final* lesson of developer school is to not ever talk about developer school.